RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   :bluelight:`Using the CRSP Desktop`
     On a Mac, the :tt:`.snapshots` folder is hidden by default.
-    See :ref:`Mac connect share section <mac connect share>` for a reference how to view hidden folders in the :guilabel:`Finder`.
+    See :ref:`Mac connect share section <macOS Connect to Lab Share>` for a reference how to view hidden folders in the :guilabel:`Finder`.

     #.
 Click on the :tt:`.snapshots` folder at the top level of your already-configured lab share: